Map showing the data connection between Redmond and Northern Scotland

 Resources

-We have already released a post-quantum cryptography-enabled Virtual Private Network (VPN) application based on OpenVPN, intended for use to protect the connections between remote workers back to the home office as traffic transits the internet.
+We released a post-quantum cryptography-enabled Virtual Private Network (VPN) application based on OpenVPN, intended for use to protect the connections between remote workers back to the home office as traffic transits the internet.
 But encrypted tunnels like these are also used to protect the links between datacenters, as data transits between them.